Cookies disclaimer

 There are two methods available when it comes to mastic asphalt tanking.
 They are internal tanking and external tanking.
 As the name suggests internal tanking means applying the mastic asphalt waterproofing inside the structure and external tanking means applying the waterproofing outside the structure.

-The decision over whether to use internal or external tanking will come down upon the specific conditions for the structure you want to tank.
+The decision over whether to use internal or external tanking for basement waterproofing will come down upon the specific conditions for the structure you want to tank.
 If conditions permit it is better to use external tanking.
 The reason for this is that ground water pushes the mastic asphalt lining into the structure.
 Whereas with internal tanking the force of the ground water pushes the mastic asphalt away from the structure.

 External Tanking